wyfo/dyn-fn/README.md

 The current way to have dynamic asynchronous function is to use [`async_trait`] crate, but it means to box every returned future.
 But boxing has a cost that may not be negligible when it comes to small future, like sending a value into a channel.

 On the other hand, `DynAsyncFn` uses `RawOrBox` storage by default, so only big futures get allocated, while small future can be written directly on the stack — when the future maximum size is known, using `Raw` storage directly is even more performant.
-Moreover, this crate provides an optimized execution path for synchronous function wrapped in `DynAsyncFn`.
+Moreover, this crate provides an optimized execution path for synchronous function (e.g. pushing into a ringbuffer channel) wrapped in `DynAsyncFn`.

 Here are the crude results of a micro-benchmark comparing `dyn_fn` with [`async_trait`], and testing the different optimizations of `dyn_fn`: